GryderLab/rms_additional_code/README.md

 Panel L i
 Panel M consist of ChIP-seq data tracks plotted with IGV.

+### Figure 6

+Panel A (right) is output from the Genic Rank of Active Clustered Elements (GRACE) tool provided at Panel B
+Panel D
+Panel E consists of boxplots made using code novel to the resumbission, provided in here in subfolder Panel F (left) are heatmaps and profile plots made with Panel F (right) is an Aggregate Peak Analysis plot made with <a href=""> </a> Panel G consists of moving average plots made with <a href=""> </a> from <a href=""> </a>.
+Panel H consists of rankplots of HiChIP data using data novel to the resubmission, provided here in subfolder .

+### Figure 7
+Panel A is a boxplot of HiChIP signal made with <a href=""> </a> from <a href=""> </a>.
+Panel B was made using motif information from HOMER (version ).
+Panel D is a boxplot made using HiChIP data with code novel to the resubmission, provided here in subfolder .

+### Figure 8
+Panel B
+Panel D consists of Aggregate Peak Analysis (APA) plots made with  .
+Data used was novel to the resubmisison.

 ### Issue 1
 Activity from directly bound P3F target genes (within 500kb of P3F binding) vs indirect targets.